bruvellu/terebratalia-wnts/wnt.md

 We found a single *dgo* ortholog in *T. transversa* with six ankyrin repeats (@fig:dgo-tree).
 The expression levels are relatively low compared to the other genes we have analyzed in this study (@fig:s-profiling), but we detect two pairs of dorsal domains in the late gastrula, one located in the apical lobe and another in the pedicle lobe (@fig:polarity).

-Pk is a protein that contains a PET domain and three LIM domains [@Gubb1999-ba] and competes with DGO for DSH binding [@Jenny2005-vf].
+Pk is a protein that contains a PET domain and three LIM domains [@Gubb1999-ba] and competes with Dgo for Dsh binding [@Jenny2005-vf].
 We identified a single *pk* ortholog in *T. transversa* (@fig:pk-tree) that is highly-expressed throughout development (@fig:s-profiling).
 *pk* transcripts are initially expressed in a small patch posterior to the blastopore in the early gastrula (@fig:polarity), which is then upregulated on the apical lobe ectoderm, in bilateral ventral domains, and on the ventral mesoderm of the mantle lobe (@fig:polarity).